BC-CS-Website-Team/CS_TA_Website/README.md

    ```
    git push origin feature/your-feature-name
    ```
-6. Create a Pull Request on GitHub for review.
+6. Create a Pull Request on GitHub for review

 ## Contributing
 We welcome contributions from all team members, regardless of experience level.
 Please read our CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.